-Setting up your first zip line is typically a little daunting.
+Setting up your first zip line can seem daunting.
 Let us help take the uncertainty out of the project.
 Let’s tackle some of the basics of how to build a zip line.

 Please note that you are responsible for your use of any advice and instruction.
 Any advice, written or spoken, is not a guarantee of safety from Sleaddventures, LLC dba Zip Line Gear.